project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

-# Matter Bridge User's Guide
+# Unify Matter Bridge User's Guide

-The Unify Matter Bridge is a Unify IoT Service that allows interaction with Unify devices from a Matter fabric.
+The Unify Matter Bridge is a Unify IoT Service that enables interaction with Unify devices from a Matter fabric.
-For a more thorough description, have a look at the [Unify Matter Bridge Overview](../../silabs_examples/unify-matter-bridge/readme_overview.md).
+For a more thorough description see the [Unify Matter Bridge Overview](../../silabs_examples/unify-matter-bridge/readme_overview.md).

 As a prerequisite for the Matter Bridge to work, at least one Unify protocol controller should be set up and running.
-For now we will assume that you have setup the Z-Wave Protocol Controller (uic-zpc) to run on a Raspberry Pi 4 and connected it to an MQTT broker in your network.
+For now, we will assume that you have set up the Z-Wave Protocol Controller (uic-zpc) to run on a Raspberry Pi 4 and connected it to an MQTT broker in your network.
 Read the [Unify Host SDK's Getting Started Guide](https://siliconlabs.github.io/UnifySDK/doc/getting_started.html) for information on how to set this up.

 Once a protocol controller is running, the Matter Bridge can be started.

-The following assumes that you have build the Unify Matter Bridge application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-bridge`_ to your RPi4 running the 32-bit version of Debian Buster.
+The following documentation assumes that you have built the Unify Matter Bridge application by following the _[Build Guide](./readme_building.md)_ and have transferred the _`unify-matter-bridge`_ to your RPi4 running the 32-bit version of Debian Buster.

 > **Note:**
 >